 To be clear, we know this area well, such as which parts to avoid as the road winds through gullies that tend to drift.
 We always carry numerous options of recovery gear with us–and yes mom –we always bring extra clothing in case we get stuck out for a lengthy period of time or need to hike out to call for help.
 We also have bug-out plans if the conditions prove worse than we had anticipated.
 Click here for a short video of one wintery trip in the forest!

 Our usual MO is to wander around one of our favorite hunting sites for a while…until both of us look across the meadow…and see IT, standing on the border between meadow and forest, with its much larger brothers towering in the background.
-You always have to wait for that “Griswold Family Christmas Tree” moment (and yes, Trekker family tradition dictates we watch that movie the night we go tree hunting to start off the Christmas season. )
+You always have to wait for that “Griswold Family Christmas Tree” moment (and yes, Trekker family tradition dictates we watch that movie the night we go tree hunting as a necessary part of the Christmas season. )

 If you’re really lucky, as you begin the search for the perfect tree it may start to snow gently…then it looks like a Norman Rockwell painting!
 A word of advice, we’ve learned the trees look smaller in their “natural habitat”, surrounded by their MUCH larger brothers.
 More than once we’ve had to cut a tree more drastically than we initially thought was needed once we got home and tried to fit it in our living room.
 We’ve learned if Mr. Trekker’s 6’4 frame can reach the top of the tree…it should fit in the house!